 Payments for the products and services offered on Allhours.com and Myhours.com are made through Chargify, LLC, 118 Broadway Street, San Antonio, Texas 78205, USA.
 If you purchase our products or services, your purchase will be made through an SSL encrypted web site operated by Chargify and the information transmitted will be stored on US Chargify servers.
 As a result, Chargify is registered with the EU-US Privacy Shield with respect to international data transfers to the United States.

 The use of Chargify services is based on Art.
 6 (1) (f) and Art.
 6 (1) (b) GDPR.
-We have a legitimate interest in optimizing the operation of our services or services. to better manage our customer relationships.
+We have a legitimate interest in optimizing the operation of our services. to better manage our customer relationships.

 The use of Braintree services is made under Art.
 6 (1) (f) and Art.
 6 (1) (b) GDPR.
-We have a legitimate interest in optimizing the operation of our services or services. to better manage our customer relationships.
+We have a legitimate interest in optimizing the operation of our services. to better manage our customer relationships.

 We use the GoToWebinar service of the Irish provider LogMeIn Ireland Limited (hereinafter: LogMeIn) to run the webinars.
 LogMeIn and its affiliates operate a global server infrastructure.
 Data processed in the framework of the implementation of individual webinars may be transmitted outside the European Economic Area, and thus subject to the law of the country where the individual LogMeIn servers are located, as LogMeIn processes the webinar participants' data depending on the type of participation.
 LogMeIn or. its US subsidiary LogMeIn USA, Inc. is registered as an EU-US Privacy Shield on international US data transfers.